NHSDigital/ra-sandbox/input/pagecontent/consent-to-treatment.md

 ### Overview

-[Consent to treatment](https://www.nhs.uk/conditions/consent-to-treatment) should be given by the patient or via a 'best interest decision' under the [Mental Capacity Act (2005)](https://www.nhs.uk/conditions/social-care-and-support-guide/making-decisions-for-someone-else/mental-capacity-act/).
-A patient advocate may provide consent when the patient [does not have the capacity to do so](https://www.nhs.uk/conditions/consent-to-treatment/capacity/).
+Patient consent must be established for information to be shared through the Reasonable Adjustment Flag or via a 'best interest decision' as per the [Mental Capacity Act (2005)](https://www.nhs.uk/conditions/social-care-and-support-guide/making-decisions-for-someone-else/mental-capacity-act/) – according to existing guidance and best practice.

+Any sharing of patient information must adhere to the [Caldicott Principles](https://www.gov.uk/government/publications/the-caldicott-principles)

 In some cases consent can also be obtained from a lasting power of attorney for health and welfare, or a court appointed deputy.
 Consent is usually obtained by a suitable member of staff discussing the Reasonable Adjustment Flag with the patient, their carer or the appropriate patient representative.
 The member of staff will then record the type of consent captured, along with some free text details providing more information about who provided the consent.

+As an example of best practice, existing guiduance using a 'best interest decision' can be found in the defintion for [consent to treatment](https://www.nhs.uk/conditions/consent-to-treatment).
+This describe cases where a patient advocate may provide consent when the patient [does not have the capacity to do so](https://www.nhs.uk/conditions/consent-to-treatment/capacity).

 ### Use Case Illustration